ShorelineCrypto/nengcoin/doc/MacOS_install/README.md

      Note for CPU/GPU/USB ASIC solo miners: your wallet needs to be fully synced to latest block before you can solo mine NENG.

+## Light Wallet as Reserve Wallet

+The current recommended method is to use light wallet such as Komodo Wallet or Electrum-NENG wallet as light wallet instead of below full node 2nd wallet method.

 ## Installation Guide of Nengcoin macOS Wallet for Reserve Wallet

 Mining wallet can go bad quickly.
 It is recommended to transfer your mined coin to reserve wallet for backup daily.